-Next week I’m kicking off an online purpose storytelling course for 12 employees from a company in the Aged Care sector.
+Next week I’m kicking off a virtual Talk on Purpose course for 12 employees from a company in the Aged Care sector.
 What I’m most excited about is that the participants are not the usual C-suite executives but those who’ve been providing exemplary acts of service on the frontline.

 Many of the participants are rightly nervous.
 They’ve never learnt how to write and tell a story in this way before, let alone share it publicly.
 And no doubt they’re worried about whether they’ll get emotional should they choose to tell a story that might have otherwise remained buried deep within.
 I applaud them for their courage.